OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 ### 4.1 Risks

 - **R1 – Performance at peak load (P2)**
-  During exam periods, if auto scaling and capacity planning are insufficient, response times and error rates can increase.
+  During exam periods, if auto scaling and capacity planning are not enough, response times and error rates can get higher.

 - **R2 – External dependency failures (A1)**
-  AIDAP depends on LMS, Registration, and Calendar APIs which may fail or be slow, affecting the quality and freshness of answers.
+  AIDAP depends on LMS, Registration, and Calendar APIs that might be slow or fail, which affects the quality and freshness of the answers.

 - **R3 – Data privacy issues (S2)**
-  Any bug that mixes sessions or misuses user IDs can cause cross user data exposure, which is a critical risk.
+  Any bug that mixes sessions or misuses user IDs can cause cross-user data exposure, which is a risk.

 ### 4.2 Non-risks